MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-414-Payment-Part-B-Medical-Other-Health-Services/subpart-O-MeritBased-Incentive-Payment-System-Alternative-Payment-Model-Incentive/section-414.1350.md

 (3) For the episode-based measures specified for the 2017 performance period, the case minimum is 20.

-(4) For the procedural episode-based measures specified beginning with the 2019 performance period, the case minimum is 10.
+(4) For the procedural episode-based measures specified beginning with the CY 2019 performance period/2021 MIPS payment year, the case minimum is 10, unless otherwise specified for individual measures.
+Beginning with the CY 2022 performance period/2024 MIPS payment year, the case minimum for Colon and Rectal Resection procedural episode-based measure is 20 episodes.

 (5) For the acute inpatient medical condition episode-based measures specified beginning with the 2019 performance period, the case minimum is 20.

+(6) For the chronic condition episode-based measures specified beginning with the CY 2022 performance period/2024 MIPS payment year, the case minimum is 20.

 (d) *Scoring weight.* Unless a different scoring weight is assigned by CMS under section 1848(q)(5)(F) of the Act, performance in the cost performance category comprises: